 The brains of the K123 are all contained within the 4 in 1 (receiver, FBL unit, tail motor mixer & servo bus) multi function control board.

-The board is located on the front plate of the one piece frame assembly above the battery holder and is fairly well protected.
+The board is adhered to the upper plate of the frame assembly with very soft vibration absorbing foam above the battery holder and is fairly well protected.